-The South Bay Consortium is an APA-accredited and APPIC-member psychology postdoctoral residency program* that is well-integrated into the Kaiser Permanente health care system.
+The South Bay Consortium is an APA-accredited* and APPIC-member postdoctoral residency program in clinical psychology that is well integrated into the Kaiser Permanente health care system.
 The consortium is a joint program supported by the Santa Clara and San Jose Medical Centers.
 The Consortium began in 2006 as part of a restructuring of the larger Northern California Regional postdoctoral training programs.
 The goal was to provide an integrated and comprehensive training program while retaining local support.

-*Accreditation information can be obtained from the Commission on Accreditation of the American Psychological Association, 750 First Street NE; Washington, DC 20002-4242.
+*Accreditation information can be obtained from the Office of Program Consultation and Accreditation, 750 First Street NE; Washington, DC 20002-4242.

 The South Bay

 Santa Clara County, also referred to as "Silicon Valley," is unique because of its combination of scenic attractiveness and economic diversity.
 With its natural beauty and high standard of living, Santa Clara County has been considered one of the most desirable areas in the United States to live and work.
 The perfect climate of the region remains temperate year round with mild winters.
 Santa Clara offers a rich history, cultural diversity, arts, sports, and outstanding academic institutions.
 Santa Clara County is home to two of the original California Missions, and the city of San Jose.

 The South Bay Consortium draws its clientele from Santa Clara County, Santa Cruz and Monterey Counties.
 The clientele is derived from Kaiser Health Plan members possessing pre-paid psychiatric benefits.
 It covers largely an urban and suburban lower middle to middle-class multi-ethnic community with some rural families from the central valley and coastal hills.
 The ethnic diversity of this community lends its appeal with large numbers of monolingual and bilingual Spanish speakers, as well as several other languages such as Vietnamese, Chinese, Russian, Hindu, to name a few.